-- Assistance to explore and develop new energy fields, including the shale and unconventional gas fields in Poland and new offshore gas on the Adriatic coast.
-For further information download 'Shale Gas in Poland - an Opportunity or a Chimera?'
-(PDF).
+- assistance to explore and develop new energy fields, including the shale and unconventional gas fields in Poland and new offshore gas on the Adriatic coast

-Australian companies from energy sector currently operating on the Polish market:
+Australian companies from energy sector currently operating in the Polish market:

-- Subsea Engineering Associates is a provider of quality Project and Engineering Management supporting the local and global Subsea Oil & Gas industry, a subcontractor for CalEnergy working with LOTOS Petrobaltic on the Baltic Sea project.
+- Subsea Engineering Associates is a provider of quality project and engineering management supporting the local and global subsea oil and gas industry, a subcontractor for CalEnergy working with LOTOS Petrobaltic on the Baltic Sea project.

-- Prairie Mining Limited (PD Co) is a hard coal exploration and development company that has a 182km2 concession in the Lublin region with a JORC Coal Resource Estimate of 1.6 billion tonnes.
+- Prairie Mining Limited (PDCo) is a hard coal exploration and development company that has a 182 kilometre2 concession in the Lublin coal basin region with a JORC coal resource estimate of 1.6 billion tonnes.